kshalot/kueue/keps/6757-failure-recovery/README.md

 }
 ```

-This API requires opt-in both from the administrators and user's end, as the workloads would
+This API requires opt-in both from the administrator's and user's end, as the workloads would
 have to be labeled in order for them to be covered with failure recovery.

 An example failure recovery configuration: